NATO Warns Both Sides in Kosovo

 In Washington, White House press secretary Joe Lockhart said Thursday the United States would continue to pressure Milosevic and the ethnic Albanian Kosovars to reach an agreement.

 Cruising in the Adriatic Sea and standing armed and ready at allied airfields in Italy are dozens of ships and fighter planes primed to strike at Serb targets.

 About 2,000 people died and nearly 300,000 were driven from their homes in seven months of fighting in Kosovo last year between the Kosovo Liberation Army and Serb forces.
 The conflict was halted only by the threat of NATO airstrikes last fall.

-Earlier Thursday, U.N.
-Secretary-General Kofi Annan met with the U.N.
-Security Council and said a threat of force was essential to bring about a negotiated settlement.
+U.N.
+Secretary-General Kofi Annan has said a threat of force was essential to bring about a negotiated settlement.